NMBURobotics/botanbot_sim/README.md

 # botanbot_sim

 Simulation of a Ackermann robot for agricultural cases.
-It is also a use-case of vox_net 2+ D navigation frmaework.
+It is also a use-case of [vox_nav](https://github.com/jediofgever/vox_nav) 2.5D navigation frmaework.
-Refer to https://github.com/jediofgever/vox_nav to find out more about vox_nav.
+Refer to [vox_nav](https://github.com/jediofgever/vox_nav) to find out more about vox_nav.

+# running botanbot
+Note that the main branch is targeted to ROS2 Foxy version.
+Yoy can see steps under `botanbot_sim/.github/workflows/main.yml` on how to build botanbot locally.

+After sucessul build;

+Follow the steps at [here](https://vox-nav.readthedocs.io/en/latest/running_project/index.html).
+There is a simple GUI provided to start differnt gazebo worlds as well as teleoperate the botanbot.

 # botanbot in action